 This topic is only applicable to versions prior to CMS 12/Commerce 14, as these were based on ASP.NET Framework.
-For versions CMS 12 and Commerce 14 and higher, based on ASP.NET Core, see Installing Optimizely (ASP.NET Core).
+For versions CMS 12 and Commerce 14 and higher, based on ASP.NET Core, see Install Optimizely (ASP.NET Core).

 Optimizely continuously releases updates with new features and bug fixes using client-side NuGet packages.